 There are three categories of accessible design (digital, print and environment).
 Getting your digital act together is one thing, but you really should revisit your physical spaces as well because focusing on this across the board will keep you consistent and reliable.
 There is a great guide that breaks down the guidelines here for all three categories.

 Face it.
 Accessible design regulations are coming at you fast, whether you like it to or not.
 Don’t wait for the fines – or falling web performance stats – to start rolling in.
-Now is the time to fix your website, increase your reach, improve your image and profit from it.
+Now is the time to fix your website, increase your reach, improve your image and build your brand community.
 Reach out to Blade – we’ll show you how easy accessible design can be.